gustavo-loschi/php-study/README.md

 # php-study
-This is the repository for my PHP language study content.
+This repository contains the content of my study about PHP.

 - 👋 Hi, I’m @GustavoLoschi
 - 👀 I’m interested in PHP, Laravel, Dart, Flutter;